 You can receive back pay from the date you filed your application, plus as many as 12 months of benefits before the application date.
 Whether you qualify for an additional full year of back pay depends on your “alleged onset date” or when you became disabled.
 Your disability onset date is the date your disability is determined to have started.
 This date determines your date of entitlement to benefits.
 In an SSDI claim, your actual entitlement date is five months after your disability (due to a five-month waiting period for SSDI).
 So if your disability onset date is 17 months or more before the date of your application, you will receive a full year of backpay benefits.
 In some cases, the amount of backpay can amount to thousands of dollars simply because disability cases often take so long to be decided.
 Click here to learn more about backpay in Social Security disability cases.

-If you win your claim for Title II disability insurance benefits, then you are eligible for federal Medicare benefits.
+If you win your claim for Title II disability insurance benefits, then you are eligible for federal Medicare benefits, which may pay some of your medical bills.
 The one caveat is that there is a long waiting period before these benefits are payable.
 In short, Medicare benefits begin two years and five months after the disability onset date in disability insurance claims.

 Note: This does not necessarily mean that Medicare benefits are available two years after you are approved for SSDI or two years after the payments finally begin.
 Instead, you will receive Medicare benefits two years after your eligibility for SSDI benefits has been established (in other words, two years after your date of entitlement).
 Remember, your date of entitlement is your disability onset date plus the five month waiting period.